Board of Directors

 Daniel Spohr-Grimes joined the Natomas Arts and Education Foundation Board in July 2021.
 His background in the arts spans decades in both education and experience.
 He is an alumnus of the Cincinnati’s School for Creative and Performing Arts, earned a Bachelor of Music Education from Bowling Green State University, and a Master of Education in Administration and Supervision from Tennessee State University.

 Daniel spent ten years as a choral director in middle and high schools and is the founder of two private arts schools in Nashville, Tennessee.
 In 2015 he moved to Sacramento with his husband and son.
 He has extensive experience as a performer in theme parks across the midwest and east coast, community theaters, and film.
 His directing resume includes shows like Sound of Music, Annie, Oliver, Bridge to Terabithia, and many many more.
 In 2016 and 2017 he was the artistic director of the Sacramento RiverTrain’s Magical Christmas Train.
 Currently, Daniel is the Program Administrator for the United States District Court in the Eastern District of California and can be heard singing with the Sacramento Gay Men’s Chorus.
+He is a proud parent of a Star Academy student.

 Follow us online